 Students will use the Legend of the Three Sisters to learn about vegetable planting and harvesting.

 - SS2H2a.
 Students will describe the region in Georgia where the Creek and Cherokee lived and how the people used their local resources.

 - SS2H2b.
 Students will compare and contrast the Georgia Creek and Cherokee cultures of the past to Georgians today.

-Beans use their special roots to fix nitrogen in the soil so it can make plants healthy
+- Beans use their special roots to fix nitrogen in the soil so it can make plants health

 - Keeping same roles, have students act out the modern planting method used commonly by big farms (plants grown separately in rows).

-- Analyze with students the similarities and differences in Three Sisters agriculture methods (companion plants together in round mounds) and current ways they have seen corn, squash and beans growing in big farms (plants grown separately in rows).
+- Analyze with students the similarities and differences in Three Sisters agriculture methods (companion plants together in round mounds) and current ways they have seen corn, squash, and beans growing on big farms (plants grown separately in rows).

 - March / Cabbage, Dill, Potatoes

 - May / Growing Guide: Three Sisters (Squash, Beans, Corn)

 - August / Lettuce, Beets, Onions